Simon Girty: Battle of Fallen Timbers

-As a result of the defeats of Harmer and St. Clair, the American government realized that a well-equipped and properly trained army of professional soldiers was needed.
-Congress provided funding for the Legion of the United States—a brigade-sized force of infantry, riflemen, calvalry and artillery.
+As a result of Harmer's and St. Clair's defeats, the American government realized that a well-equipped, well-trained army of professional soldiers was needed.
+Congress provided funding for the Legion of the United States—a brigade-sized force of infantry, riflemen, cavalry, and artillery.
 "Mad Anthony" Wayne, a Revolutionary War veteran, was appointed as its commander.
-Wayne established his headquarters at Pittsburg in April 1792 and began organizing and recruiting.
+Wayne established his headquarters at Pittsburgh in April 1792 and began organizing and recruiting.
 In November, he moved 22 miles down the Ohio River and established the Legionville cantonment where he subjected his recruits to rigorous training and strict discipline.
 In April 1793, Wayne moved the Legion down the Ohio River to Fort Washington and the village of Cincinnati.

 In 1792, Girty had been the sole interpreter during Confederacy councils held at the confluence of the Auglaze and Maumee rivers, commonly known as the Glaize.
-In early September, he was in Pittsburg spying for the British, and ended up sitting close to Wayne in a tavern one evening.
+In early September, he was in Pittsburgh spying for the British, and ended up sitting close to Wayne in a tavern one evening.
 Aware that Wayne was building an army, some members of the Confederacy led by the Seneca orator Red Jacket indicated their willingness to make concessions to the Americans.
 The Shawnee, however, insisted that peace was not possible if the United States refused to recognize the Ohio River as the boundary between Indigenous and American territory.
 Finally, they agreed to send a message to the United States government.
 The Confederacy said that they would meet with American commissioners for peace talks, but insisted that all forts and settlements north and west of the Ohio River be removed.